serkac1000/WindowsTabletPlayer/new_vite_project/README.md

 After installing Node and npm, you can install the project dependencies by running the following command in the project directory:

+First, you need to have Node.js and npm installed on your system.
+You can download Node.js from the official website: [https://nodejs.org/](https://nodejs.org/).

+After installing Node and npm, you can install the project dependencies by running the following command in the project directory: